ctzurcanu/virtues/docs/concepts.md

     - Lack of Reason
     - Lack of Fortitude
 - Purity:
-    - Loyalty to ideals, Idealism, Fortitude
+    - of Action: good reflexes: Survival, Fortitude
-    - Mental Hygiene, Prudence
+    - of Intent: Sincerity, Honesty: Temperance, Harmony
-    - Mental Plasticity
+    - of Thought: Provable Order